-The Capital One Quicksilver card is a high-yield cash back card designed for cardholders with excellent credit.
-It offers a flat 1.5 percent cash back rate that can add up to big savings for cardholders who use it regularly.
+The Capital One Quicksilver card is a high-yield cash back card designed for cardholders with good to excellent credit.
+It offers a flat 1.5% cash back rate that can add up to big savings for cardholders who use it regularly.

-Deciding which card is best for you depends on how high your credit score is and what you’re looking for in a credit card: Do you want a cash back card that rewards you for spending?
-Or would you rather stick to a simple, plain vanilla card you can use to improve your credit with responsible use?
+Deciding which card is best for you depends on how high your credit score is and what you’re looking for in a credit card.
+Do you want a cash back card that rewards you for spending, or do you want to improve your credit with responsible use?

 |Sign-up bonus||$200 cash back when you spend $500 in the first 3 months||None|

-If you have excellent credit, choosing the Quicksilver card over the Platinum card is a no brainer.
-Not only will the interest most likely be lower, but many of the perks – including no foreign transaction fees and no penalty APR rate – will be the same.
+If you have good to excellent credit, choosing the Quicksilver card over the Platinum card is a no-brainer.
+Not only will the interest likely be lower, but its flat rate cash back, easy-to-earn sign-up bonus and no penalty rate make the Quicksilver a nice, reliable cash back card.

-If your credit score isn’t high enough to qualify for a Quicksilver card, but you’d like to earn cash back with your spending, you may want to consider the Capital One QuicksilverOne Cash Rewards Credit Card.
-This card offers the same 1.5% cash back rate on all purchases, but is designed for cardholders with average credit.
-The only caveat: In addition to a higher minimum APR, it charges a $39 annual fee – which can significantly cut into your overall earnings.
+However, if your credit score isn’t high enough to qualify for a Quicksilver card, but you’d like to earn cash back, you may want to consider the Capital One QuicksilverOne Cash Rewards Credit Card.
+This card offers the same 1.5% cash back rate on all purchases but is designed for cardholders with average credit.
+The only caveat is that it charges a $39 annual fee, which can significantly cut into your overall earnings.
 For example, if you charge around $300 a month, you’ll earn roughly $54 over the course of the year.
-But if you factor in the annual fee, you’ll only earn around $15.
+But if you factor in the annual fee, you’ll earn only around $15.